vault27/Foundation/ospf.md

 - Destination IP: 224.0.0.5 - all OSPF routers, 224.0.0.6 - DRs
 - IP type: 89
 - Message type: Hello - 1
-- Router ID - unique within OSPF domain and processes
+- Router ID - unique within OSPF domain and processes - source router - not origin
 - Area ID - 0.0.0.0 - The OSPF area that the OSPF interface belongs to.
 It is a 32-bit number that can be written in dotted-decimal format (0.0.1.0) or decimal (256)
 - Auth Data